Legitcoder/SentimentBot-Rails-API/README.md

 Note: Team receives responses through users which is why surveyId is optional.
 Beyond MVP once a user can join multiple teams this will not work and needs to fixed.
+Longitude and Latitude is only required for mobile.

 ### Manager Endpoints